 - So you can also give it your personal touch

 - Eating the marrow gives an extra nutritional kick and tastes heavenly

-Accordingly, bones house various powerful nutrients released when they are slowly cooked in water for a few hours.
+Accordingly, bones house powerful nutrients released when slowly cooked in water for a few hours.

 Although our ancestors didn’t know precisely why bone broth was so good for them, we can now explain its health benefits thanks to science.

 What Are the Benefits?

 Because it can improve health and well-being, bone broth is rightly called liquid gold.

 In addition to type 2 collagen, found exclusively in bone and cartilage tissue, bone broth provides other nutrients that are typically difficult to obtain from other sources.

 Accordingly, the high nutrient density is the basis for the health benefits of this bone broth recipe.

 Among the numerous minerals, you can find essential electrolytes such as magnesium, potassium, calcium, and sodium in bone broth (*).